Click OK to log in and restart your reservation.

 Federal regulations require that checked baggage remain unlocked.
 Improperly packed items (e.g., boxes) or those considered fragile (e.g., paintings) may not be covered under American Airlines or American Eagle's baggage liability provisions.
 If the value of the contents of a checked bag exceeds our standard coverage you may purchase additional baggage insurance.
 This insurance, known as excess value coverage, may be purchased at the ticket counter when checking in.
 Excess value insurance does not cover damage.
 Not all high value items are covered by this insurance, so you should verify with the agent that your specific belongings are included.

-When you purchase a ticket seven or more days prior to departure by telephone with American Airlines Reservations or via aa.com for American Airlines flights (including American Airlines flights operated by codeshare partners), you have up to 24 hours from the time of ticket purchase to receive a full refund for your ticket.
+When you buy a ticket 2 or more days prior to departure via aa.com or by phone with American Airlines Reservations for American Airlines flights (including American Airlines flights operated by codeshare partners), you have up to 24 hours from the time of ticket purchase to receive a full refund for your ticket.

 After 24 hours have elapsed, normal refund policies apply to the ticket.
 If you elect to make changes to the itinerary after the 24 hour time period, a change fee may apply and the ticket price may also change depending on the fare purchased.

 For additional information, in the U.S., please contact American Airlines or American Eagle at 800-433-7300.
 If assistance is needed in Spanish, you may dial 800-633-3711.
 If you have a hearing or speech impairment, you may contact American Airlines or American Eagle at 800-543-1586.
 International reservations are handled through local offices, and those numbers can be found in local telephone directories.